 | Savings Potential | N/A | $2,000 – $4,000 |

-The dominance of cremation—projected to hit 63.4% in 2025—is a major factor here.
+The growing dominance of cremation is a major factor here.
 Since a physical burial (which is restricted by daylight) is no longer a mandatory part of the immediate ceremony, families have the freedom to host a memorial at 7:00 PM and handle the interment or scattering at a later date.
-For more on how cremation impacts these timelines, see our resource on Express Cremation Services (Options and Timeline).
+Cremation effectively decouples the service from the disposition, which is what makes flexible evening timing possible.

 The "Twilight" Timeline: Designing the Evening Service

 Planning an evening service requires a different logistical approach than a morning one.
-Experts recommend a "Twilight" timeline that balances the solemnity of a memorial with the comfort of a social gathering.
+A commonly suggested approach is a "Twilight" timeline that balances the solemnity of a memorial with the comfort of a social gathering.

 Recommended Evening Schedule: